 Ms. Segal has been president and chief executive officer of the Americas Society and Council of the Americas since August 2003, after having worked in the private sector for more than 30 years.
 Prior to her current position, Ms. Segal was a founding partner of her own investment advisory firm focused primarily on Latin America and the U.S. Hispanic market.
 Previously, she was a partner and Latin American Group Head at JPMorgan Partners/Chase Capital Partners, where she pioneered early stage venture capital investing in Latin America.
 Prior to joining Chase Capital Partners, Ms. Segal was a senior managing director focused on Emerging Markets Investment Banking and Capital Markets at Chase Bank and its predecessor banks.
 She was actively involved in developing investment banking, building an emerging-market bond-trading unit for Latin America and was also involved in the Latin American debt crisis of the 1980s and early 1990s both chairing and sitting on various advisory committees.
 Ms. Segal is on the Board of Directors of Scotiabank, where she serves on the Audit and Risk Committees.
 Additionally, she is a director and chairperson of Scotiabank USA, a non-public subsidiary of Scotiabank.
 She also serves as a director of the Tinker Foundation, the Bretton Woods Committee and is a member of the Council of Foreign Relations.
-She is also a Board member of Vista Oil and Gas, S.A.B. de C.V. and Ribbit Leap, Ltd. In 1999, she was awarded the Order of Bernardo O'Higgins Grado de Gran Oficial in Chile and in 2009 President Uribe of Colombia honored her with the Cruz de San Carlos and in April 2022, President Duque presented her with Order of Boyaca.
+She is also a Board member of Vista Oil and Gas, S.A.B. de C.V. where she serves on the Nominating and Compensation Committees and was a board member of Ribbit Leap, Ltd. until the SPAC was unwound in September 2022.
+In 1999, she was awarded the Order of Bernardo O'Higgins Grado de Gran Oficial in Chile and in 2009 President Uribe of Colombia honored her with the Cruz de San Carlos and in April 2022, President Duque presented her with Order of Boyaca.
 In 2012, she was awarded the Order of the Mexican Aztec Eagle in Mexico and in 2019 she was awarded Peru's Order of "Merit for Distinguished Services" in the rank of Grand Official.
+She was also named one of the 500 most influential people in Latin America on Bloomberg List published in 2022.
 Ms. Segal received a master's in business administration from Columbia University and a bachelor's degree from Sarah Lawrence College.
 Ms. Segal previously served as a director of our Company from 1999 to 2002.